-If $y_1=0$ our higher order approaches break down, though a closely related first order inference is available.
-In such cases it is tempting to replace $y_1$ by $y_1+c$, where $c$ is a small positive quantity. \citet{Firth:1993} investigates under what circumstances this modification yields an improved estimate of the interest parameter in exponential family models, taken on the canonical scale of the exponential family.
-Our model is not a linear exponential family, but ideas of \citet{Kosmidis:2007} might be used to choose $c$ to yield an improved estimate of $\psi$.
-Our main interest is in confidence intervals and tests, however, and since Firth's correction corresponds to use of a default Jeffreys' prior and we have found that use of a non-informative prior does not improve coverage properties of our method, one should not be optimistic about the effect of Firth's correction in our context.
+If $y_1=0$ our higher-order approaches break down, though a closely related first-order inference is available.
+Such cases are scientifically uninteresting, but to avoid difficulties it is tempting to replace $y_1$ by $y_1+c$, where $c$ is a small positive quantity. \citet{Firth1993} investigates under what circumstances this modification yields an improved estimate of the interest parameter in exponential family models, taken on the canonical scale of the exponential family.
+Our model is not a linear exponential family, but ideas of \citet{Kosmidis2007} might be used to choose $c$ to yield an improved estimate of $\psi$.
+Our main interest is in confidence intervals and tests, however, and since Firth's correction corresponds to use of a default Jeffreys prior and we have found that use of a noninformative prior does not improve coverage properties of our method, one should not be optimistic about the effect of this correction in our context.

 In some instances the method may lead to empty confidence intervals or intervals including only the value $\psi=0$.
-From a frequentist perspective this is not a crucial problem.
-On the one hand, even in such extreme samples the confidence function would yield a \Pvalue\ to test for the presence of a signal, and on the other hand, the concentration of the likelihood and significance functions in a region of physically meaningless values of the parameter might suggest that the model is inappropriate.
+Though galling to the experimenters, this is not a critical problem from a frequentist perspective.
+On the one hand, even in such extreme samples the confidence function would yield a $p$-value to test for the presence of a signal, and on the other hand, the concentration of the likelihood and significance functions in a region of physically meaningless values of the parameter might suggest that the model is inappropriate.